Camouflaged Instance Segmentation In-The-Wild: Dataset, Method, and Benchmark Suite: Camouflaged Instance Dataset

+Since biological categorization can be difficult for machines and computer vision experts to understand, we re-organized the categories on the basis of vision features (\ie, appearance) combined with biological features (\ie, behavior, living environment).
+We created a new set of eight meta-categories (\ie, amphibian, bird, insect, jointed legs, mammal, marine, person, reptile).
+Figure~\ref{fig:category_img}b shows the ratios of the eight vision meta-categories in the CAMO++ dataset: each vision meta-category contains 4095 instances on average.

-Diversity of CAMO++ dataset enables a comprehensive understanding of camouflage instances in both biology and computer vision.
+Our CAMO++ dataset contains more object categories and meta-categories than previous datasets.
+It contains 93 categories and 13 meta-categories in comparison with the 69 categories and 5 meta-categories of the COD dataset~\cite{Fan-CVPR2020} and the 67 categories of the MoCA dataset~\cite{Lamdouar-ACCV2020} (see Table~\ref{table:camouflage_datasets}).
+The diversity of the CAMO++ dataset should enable a comprehensive understanding of camouflage instances in both the biology and computer vision communities.

+\textbf{Image Dimension.} As shown in Figure~\ref{fig:image_resolution}, the CAMO++ dataset has the greatest diversity in image dimensions.
+Moreover, it has more high-resolution images than the COD dataset.

-\textbf{Instance Density.} Figure \ref{fig:mutual_dependencie} shows mutual dependencies of the number of instances at each meta-category and each category.
-In our CAMO++ dataset, each image has from 1 to 21 instances.
-Figure \ref{fig:ins-distribution} illustrates ratios of number of instances in an image over the CAMO++ dataset.
-It is noteworthy that a number of images with multiple instances, including separate single instances and spatially connected/overlapping instances, take $10\%$ of the dataset. $6\%$ of the images have two instances.
-Meanwhile, $2\%$ and $1\%$ of the images contain three and four instances, respectively.
-The remainder, $1\%$ of images, is with more than four instances (Fig.~\ref{fig:ins-distribution}).
+\textbf{Instance Density.} In the CAMO++ dataset, each image has from 1 to more than 100 instances.
+It has 6.0 instances per image on average, whereas the COD dataset has only 1.2 instances per image on average and a maximum of 8.
+As illustrated in Figure \ref{fig:ins-distribution}, the CAMO++ dataset has a large number of images with multiple instances, including separate single instances and spatially connected/overlapping instances.
+They account for $51\%$ of the images: $38\%$ have from 2 to 10 instances, $10\%$ have from 11 to 30 instances, and the remaining $3\%$ have more than 30 instances.
+In contrast, only $10\%$ images in the COD dataset have multiple singe instances.
 This makes our CAMO++ dataset more challenging for the camouflaged instance segmentation task.